Nic30/hwtHls/doc/README-dev.rst

 .. code-block:: bash

-	pip3 install .
+	# make sure that you installed dependencies from pyproject.toml using pip3 install
-	meson build .
+	meson setup build
 	ninja -C build

+	# you must link the c++ library file in order to find it from python using "import"
+	# this is required becase we are not installing the library but using repo directly as a python package
 	ln -s "../../$(ls build/hwtHls/llvm/*.so)" hwtHls/llvm/
 	ln -s "../../../$(ls build/hwtHls/netlist/abc*.so)" hwtHls/netlist/abc
 	ln -s "../../../../$(ls build/hwtHls/netlist/analysis/reachabilityCpp/*.so)"  hwtHls/netlist/analysis/reachabilityCpp/
-	# you must link the c++ library file in order to find it from python using "import"
-	# this is required becase we are not installing the library but using repo directly as a python package

-* use `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libSegFault.so` to get better segfault reports libSegFault is a part of glibc but it may have a different location on your machine
+* You can use `LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libSegFault.so` to get better segfault reports. libSegFault is a part of glibc but it may have a different location on your machine
 * https://stackoverflow.com/questions/54273632/llvm-linking-commandline-error-option-help-list-registered-more-than-once-l